Skip to content

 The Color Anodize Process

-The hydrogen and oxygen react with the aluminum to form aluminum oxide, along with other related compounds.
+Hydrogen and oxygen react with the aluminum to form aluminum oxide and other related compounds.
 While the acid helps shape the anodic structure, it simultaneously works to dissolve it.
-The formation and dissolution upon a metallic component’s surface cause a porous film to form miniscule holes that extend down almost to the raw metal.
-The origins of the anodic oxide come directly from the metallic substrate, which is made up solely of aluminum.
+The formation and dissolution upon a metallic component’s surface cause a porous film to form minuscule holes extending almost to the raw metal.
+The origins of the anodic oxide come directly from the metallic substrate, which is made solely of aluminum.

-This layer of aluminum oxide fully integrates with the metallic substrate, so that it will not chip or peel like plated or painted metal.
+This aluminum oxide layer fully integrates with the metallic substrate so that it will not chip or peel like plated or painted metal.
 This creates an orderly yet porous structure that permits additional processes like sealing or coloring.
 The anodization process also increases the ability of paint primers to adhere to the surface.
-This offers the ability to create a number of cosmetic effects on the metal part’s surface, as thicker porous coats can absorb dyes while thinner coats reflect light.
+This allows cosmetic effects on the metal part’s surface, as thicker porous coats can absorb dyes while thinner coats reflect light.

 Ways to Color Anodize Metals